Apply styling to the core components

 Shared classes in our components

-Some CSS classes are shared between Squiz components e.g. _modal_1f8g2_1.
+Some CSS classes are shared between Squiz components .
+For example, _modal_1f8g2_1.
 This is because we have some shared code features that centralizes logic to make testing and updates easier for us.
 Since CSS Modules generates the hash portion of the class name from the contents of the styling these are safely shared.

 However, it is possible that two of our components may use two different versions of the underlying functionality.
 This works as each has a self-contained copy of the logic but if there are styling differences between these two versions they may share some classes but others might differ in the hash value.